SkyInkLearning/Azure_DevOps_yaml/README.md

 ## How to require a pr for a branch:

 To force pull requests on certain branches you have to set up branch policies.
+In the repository section, click branches and then go to the specific branches policies and change the following;

+Require a minimum number of reviewers, a linked work item, comment resolution.
+Add a build validation, which requires the PRs to pass the pipeline before merging, and block direct pushes to the branch.